Hamiltonian latent operators for content and motion disentanglement in image sequences: Method

-For completeness we first present the full probabilistic model in (\ref{eq:gencontent}-\ref{eq:genemission}) before describing each component.
-The dynamic is defined in terms of an \emph{action} $\uBRV$; the model is conditioned on this action vector.
-First, in \eqref{eq:gencontent}, we sample the \emph{content} variable $\zBRV$ from a prior $p(\zBRV)$.
-The content variable will describe the constant appearance characteristics expressed through the whole sequence.
-Next we sample a starting position from prior $p(\qBRV_1^k)$, and a momentum from a prior $p(\pBRV_1^k)$.
-The full state-space representation is given by $\sBRV_1^k= (\pBRV_1^k, \qBRV_1^k)$.
-We then use our dynamical model in (\ref{eq:subspacedynamics}) to trace out the forward trajectory in the phase space.
-Finally, we combine the position trajectory with the content representation and use a decoder neural network to get the emission distribution of sequence in the data space.
+The above formulation provides many advantages; it prevents the neural network from leaking constant \textit{content} information via the motion representation, and it ensures the possibility of preserving key conservation quantities that we argue are implicit in the constraints of most motion dynamics.
+This is discussed further in Paragraph~\ref{subsec:dynamicalmodel}.
+The full framework of our model is illustrated in Figure~\ref{fig:model}.
+We next introduce the generative model, followed by the variational formalism for inference and learning. \paragraph{Generative Model} For completeness we first present the full probabilistic model in (\ref{eq:gencontent}-\ref{eq:genemission}) before describing each component.
+Each dynamic is categorised by a particular \textit{action} enumerated by $k$, encoded in an indicator vector $\uBRV$ (i.e. $u_k=1$ for action $k$).
+The generative model is conditioned on this action vector.
+First, in \eqref{eq:gencontent}, we sample the \textit{content} variable $\zBRV$ from a prior $p(\zBRV)$.
+The content variable will describe the constant appearance characteristics expressed throughout the sequence.
+Next, we sample a starting position from a prior $p(\qBRV_1^k)$, and momentum from a prior $p(\pBRV_1^k)$ (we initialise the actions not represented in the sequence to zero).
+The full state-space representation for the dynamic of action $k$ is then given by $\sBRV_1^k= (\pBRV_1^k, \qBRV_1^k)$.
+The dynamical model (\ref{eq:dynamic},\ref{eq:subspacedynamics}) then traces out the forward trajectory in the phase space.
+Finally, we combine the position trajectory with the content representation and use a decoder neural network to get the emission distribution of the data space sequence.
 In summary,

-where $d$ is the dimensionality of $k^{th}$ subspace, $m$ is the dimensionality of data space, $f$ is a dynamical model (\ref{eq:subspacedynamics}) and $\omega_k$ are its parameters corresponding to the $k^{th}$ subspace.
-The emission distribution is a spherical Gaussian, with a parameterised mean $\phiB (\cdot, \cdot)$, and a spherical covariance $\alpha^2\IBRV_\mRV$.
-In our work, we choose $\alpha=1$.
-We have provided probabilistic graph of our GM in Appendix~\ref{fig:genmodel}.
+where $d$ is the dimensionality of $k^{th}$ subspace, $m$ is the dimensionality of data space, $f$ is a dynamical model (\ref{eq:subspacedynamics}) and $\omega_k$ are the parameters of $f$ to be used for the $k^{th}$ subspace.
+We use an emission distribution that is a spherical Gaussian, with a parameterised mean $\phiB (\cdot, \cdot)$, and a covariance $\alpha^2\IBRV_\mRV$.